gotwalt/ghosty/Readme.md

 * **minimum_frequency** controls how frequently the ghost will appear.

 ## Running
 For normal ghost operations, `foreman start` will start a simple HTTP server to serve files and launch the daemon, which will randomly schedule plays.
-Ghosty keeps a log of plays in *./ghosty.log*.

 ## CLI Methods
 * `ghosty daemon` - starts the scheduling daemon